-Lawyers Experienced in Child Custody & Support Settlements
+Somerset County Child Custody & Support Attorneys

-How is Child Custody Determined in NJ?
+How is Child Custody Determined in Somerville, New Jersey?

-Custody judgments include that of physical custody, or which parent the child will live with, and legal custody, which is the right to make decisions for the child.
+Child custody judgments include that of physical custody, or which parent the child will live with, and legal custody, which is the right to make decisions for the child.

-Custody arrangements vary, but tend to be close to one of the following scenarios:
+Child custody arrangements vary, but tend to be close to one of the following scenarios:

-- One parent has primary physical custody while the other parent has visitation rights, and parents share legal custody to varying degrees
+- One parent has primary physical custody while the other parent has visitation rights, and parents share legal custody to varying degrees.

 - Both parents equally share physical and legal custody.
 This is called joint custody and is the preferred method of custody by the New Jersey court.

-- One parent has sole physical and legal custody, and the other parent may or may not have rights to see the child on certain occasions
+- One parent has sole physical and legal custody, and the other parent may or may not have rights to see the child on certain occasions.

 Sole physical and legal custody is not likely to be awarded to one parent unless the other parent is deemed unfit.

-What Constitutes an Unfit Parent in NJ?
+What Constitutes an Unfit Parent in New Jersey?

-When it comes to ruling for custody, a court may disqualify an individual if they are ruled "unfit".
+When it comes to ruling for child custody, a NJ court may disqualify an individual if they are ruled "unfit".
 Being an unfit parent or guardian essentially means that they are unable to provide a safe and secure home for the child.
-Putting a child at risk of harm is not something the courts are willing to ignore.
+Putting a child at risk of harm is not something the NJ courts are willing to ignore.